 Retaliation is prohibited under SB 212.
 A postsecondary educational institution may not discipline or otherwise discriminate against an employee who in good faith, makes a report as required by the law or cooperates with an investigation, a disciplinary process or a judicial proceeding relating to a report made by the employee as required by SB 212.

-For more information regarding retaliation concerns and other compliance office resources and procedures, please see our Guide.
+For more information regarding retaliation concerns and other compliance office resources and procedures, please see our Equal Opportunity Resource Guide.

-No, you do not need to report only reports about incidents involving students enrolled and employees at the institution at the time of the incident are required to be reported.
+You do not need to report.
+Only incidents involving enrolled students and employees at the institution at the time of the incident are required to be reported.

 As a Responsible Employee under federal Title IX law, all administrators at ACC are required to report all incidents of sexual misconduct to the Equal Opportunity Compliance Office.